Do You Really Save More With a Contractor?

 Interior Designer: erstudio

 It’s no surprise, really.
 Considering that an ID needs to draft out a design, go through multiple revisions, communicate plans to sub-cons and such – a renovation process with an interior designer may tend to stretch longer.
 Alternatively, working with a contractor cuts out all these back-and-forth.
-Instructions or changes can be relayed directly to the person executing it, which will save time (and avoid potential miscommunication/delays).
+Instructions or changes can be relayed directly to the person executing it, which will save time (but beware of running into potential miscommunication/delays).

 Interior Designer: Roughsketch

 The flipside of this is that you'll have to be thorough and sure of what you communicate with a contractor.
 Once an instruction is given and things are fabricated, any small changes you’d want to make can add up to your timeline as well and cost more to correct.